Cycle events charter

 3.3 Encourage visiting participants and their families to stay overnight locally by promoting the New Forest official visitor and Our Land websites.
 Traffic congestion can also be reduced if participants arrive early, share transport, cycle to the venue or use public or local transport options.

-3.5 Ensure cyclists keep to a safe speed, on and off road, particularly through villages and on narrow lanes, steep hills and bends.
+3.5 Advise cyclists to keep to a safe speed, on and off road, particularly through villages and on narrow lanes, steep hills and bends.

 3.6 Give specific instructions not to race.
-This is particularly important if you intend to categorise or make awards to participants based on their performance which could encourage aggressive and dangerous riding.
+This is particularly important if you intend to categorise participants based on their performance which could encourage aggressive and dangerous riding.
+Many events impose a maximum average speed to discourage racing.
+Tri-bars and spinaci type extensions should only be allowed in triathlons or time trials.

 3.8 Make arrangements for litter disposal at venues and feed stations, and stress the importance of not dropping litter anywhere along the route.